Quentin-Guillerey/csr-automation-toolkit/README.md

 ## The problem

-I was running U.S. operations for the World Leader in Robotic Mowing handling 3,000+ customer contacts per month.
+I was running U.S. operations for the World Leader in Robotic Mowing, handling 3,000+ customer contacts per month.
 The team had no standardized response system, no audit trail, and no way to flag and route follow-up tasks automatically.
 Agents spent most of their time on manual triage and copy-paste work.
 No one was going to build the solution.
 So I started building one.

 ---